netanel152/PersonCollectionProject/PersonCollectionProject/ReadMe.txt

 I did also SubscriberClass to demonstrate the publish functionality.

-Thank you and have a good weerk,
+Thank you and have a good week,

 Netanel Aknin.